 I’ve also used it to heat brown and serve rolls, bake a couple of casseroles (delicious but not particularly photogenic), some other quick breads and Green Bean Casserole.

 Want one for yourself?
-You can buy the Omnia from Sea Dog Boating Solutions:
+You can buy the Omnia on Amazon or from Sea Dog Boating Solutions: